Skip to content ↓

 How is it taught?

 Each term looks at a different musical style which has been based on a Charanga topic.
-Each unit incorporates: performance, singing, listening with understanding, composition and improvisation, pulse and rhythm, and notation.
+Each unit incorporates: performance, singing, listening with understanding, composition and improvisation, pulse and rhythm and notation.